jishnujayakumar/MV-Tractus/README.md

 #### Python Usage (extract_mvs_with_frames)
 Coming Soon

 #### NOTE: Due to the lack of time, I am not able to maintain this project.
-I would like to request the users and contributors to help each other in all possible ways.
+I would like to request the users and contributors to help each other in all possible ways by joining [slack](https://join.slack.com/t/mv-tractus/shared_invite/zt-jnyh53qo-o6xMN_AdZ1DyeusCERVMOA)